andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![2 3 Hourly Ride Length Average Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/d309b650-7751-4822-85f8-8f3153bf7e48)
 ![2 2 Hourly Ride Length Average](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/b7e2d824-b558-45bf-b687-54882087b031)
-+ The analysis reveals distinct patterns in ride duration between casual and member users throughout the day.
++ The chart reveals distinct patterns in ride duration between casual and member users throughout the day.
 + Casual users display varying ride lengths, with the shortest average ride occurring at **5 AM** (**12.88 minutes**) and the longest at **11 AM** (**23.92 minutes**).
 This suggests that casual users tend to engage in longer rides (17-24 minutes) during mid-morning to early afternoon hours, indicating a preference for leisurely or exploratory trips.
 + In contrast, member users consistently maintain shorter average ride lengths (11-13 minutes).
 The shortest recorded average ride for members is at **5 AM** (**9.99 minutes**), while the longest is at **5 PM** (**12.97 minutes**).
 Member users' ride lengths remain relatively consistent throughout the day, with slightly longer rides during peak commuting times.
 + These findings suggest potential differences in user behavior and motivations.
 Casual users may be more inclined towards longer, recreational rides, while member users tend to opt for shorter, more utilitarian trips.